nsnihal960/banking/README.md

 ---

 1. Run `mvn clean install` to build your application
-1. Start application with `java -jar target/banking-1.0-SNAPSHOT.jar server`
+2. Start application with `java -jar target/banking-1.0-SNAPSHOT.jar server`
-1. To check that your application is running enter url `http://localhost:8080`

 # Currency supported
 All time is stored in epoch and thus can be used by clients to represent in their own format.